 To make ice cream, you had to remove the lid and place the ice cream mixture inside the sarbotiere.
 You would then re-seal the sarbotiere and place it inside its "seau" or wooden ice bucket as shown, and the bucket was then filled with a mixture of ice and salt.

-The first sarbotieres were either specially ordered from an artisan or homemade, but by the early 1700s they were being manufactured and sold commercially as frozen desserts quickly gained popularity among the well off in England, France, and elsewhere.
+The first sarbotieres were either specially ordered from an artisan or homemade, but by the early 1700s they were being manufactured and sold commercially as frozen desserts quickly gained popularity among the well off in England, France, Italy, and elsewhere.

 The French and British settlers probably brought knowledge of ice cream making to North America around this time, and some of the governing class may even have brought their own sarbotieres.

 France's fortified colony of Louisburg on Ile Royale (Canada's Cape Breton Island) enjoyed a proper French cuisine and before the fort's destruction in 1758, its commanders likely enjoyed ice cream.

 It is certain that the new immigrants brought cookbooks with them including, perhaps, M. Emy's.